 Some key features

-- it uses a 'substance over form' approach to defining a security interest.
-It also deems commercial consignments, certain leases and bailments and assignments of some accounts receivable to be security interests.)
+- It also applies to some transactions that are not 'in substance' a security interest.
+(For example, commercial consignments, certain leases and bailments and assignments of some accounts receivable are deemed to be security interests.)

 - In many cases, it is irrelevant who has title to an asset.
 This means that secured parties must ensure that 'risky' businesses have established robust PPSA compliance programs.

 - A security interest must be perfected to ensure it has priority over other security interests and is effective in a winding up.
 Perfection can be via registration (on the national electronic register of security interests), possession, or (in the case of some financial assets) control.

 - The expanded concept of a security interest means that registration is required for many types of commercial arrangements that were not previously registrable (eg, PPS leases (leases or bailments (including operating leases) for a term of more than one year or an indefinite term, and commercial consignments).